naymesh/IBPDevUtil/README.md

 1. Either :
     * scp from our Linux server
-    * download crop installer exe, extract (anywhere else, not into this IBPDevUtil source tree), and configure the loadRice.sh script to refer to this directory as the source for the crop files
+    * download crop installer exe, extract (anywhere else, not into this IBPDevUtil source tree), and configure the database/crop/rice/loadRice.sh script to refer to this directory as the source for the crop files
 2. cd database/crop/rice
 3. If not done previously, set path config in loadRice.sh.
-We copy files in and out of this directory so we do not accidentally commit to Git
+NOTE : we copy files into this directory and then *remove them* so we do not accidentally commit to Git
 4. ./loadRice.sql

 Let me know how the script progress feedback goes .....